Credit: Photo by Brian Giebelhaus: Strike a Pose, Claire Moore, 2021

 Join us to explore your artistic side at Clayton Community Centre and connect with your neighbors through creative group projects.

-What is the Clayton Community Artist in Residence Program?
+Clayton Community Artist in Residence Program

 This studio-based residency invites artists to the Clayton Heights neighborhood to meet local folks and lead projects that bring them together.
 It supports artists to push their art-making boundaries and practice new ways of including others.